-- i.
-Horticulture & Landscaping
+- Horticulture & Landscaping

-- ii.
-Floriculture
+- Floriculture

-- iii.
-Tunnel Farming
+- Tunnel Farming

-- iv.
-Kitchen Gardening
+- Kitchen Gardening

-Hobby Courses (1-3 Days)
+HOBBY COURSES (1-3 DAYS)

-i.
-Kitchen Gardening
+- Kitchen Gardening

-- ii.
-Seasonal Flowers & Fresh Flower Arrangements
+- Seasonal Flowers & Fresh Flower Arrangements

-- iii.
-Roof & Terrace Gardening
+- Roof & Terrace Gardening

-- iv.
-Water Conservation
+- Water Conservation

-- v.
-Environmental Horticulture
+- Environmental Horticulture

-- vi.
-Solid Waste Management
+- Solid Waste Management

-- vii.
-Urban Landscaping
+- Urban Landscaping

 ARL is uniquely equipped to take on this noble cause in a cost effective manner and providing existing inhouse office space, land and related facilities including equipment, laboratory and workshops free of cost as part of its Corporate Social Responsibility (CSR).
-Similarly, the donation of PKR 10 Million by the Attock Oil Company Limited and revenue generated from provision of services will help to go the institute in a sustainable way.
+Similarly, the donation of PKR 10 Million by the Attock Oil Company and revenue generated from provision of services will help to go the institute in a sustainable way.
 In future, for expansion the scope of training at AIH, collaboration with Departments of Wildlife, Livestock, Fisheries and Agriculture will be enhanced.